thrift-shop/thrift-shop/README.md

 * Inventory Service - Immutable store that tracks current qty
 * Shopping Cart - Maintains the active shopping carts by user
 * Order Management - An async service that transitions a shopping cart into an order and notifies other services
-* Users - Maintain users credinitials and settings
+* Users - Maintain users credentials and settings
 * Session - Session management services that tracks active tokens and sessions
+* Recommender - A recommendation service based on previous purchasing behavior